canonical/lxd/doc/instances.md

 the other hand are very lightweight PCIe functions that are optimized for data movement.
 They come with a limited set of configuration capabilities to prevent changing properties of the PF.
-Given that VFs appear as regular PCIe devices to the system they can be passed to containers just like a regular physical device.
+Given that VFs appear as regular PCIe devices to the system they can be passed to instances just like a regular physical device.
 The `sriov` interface type expects to be passed the name of an SR-IOV enabled network device on the system via the `parent` property.
 LXD will then check for any available VFs on the system.
 By default LXD will allocate the